Virginia Beach considers independent shooting investigation

-NORFOLK, Va. — The city of Virginia Beach may soon commission an independent investigation into the mass shooting that claimed 12 lives last month, but the findings might not come out quickly enough for some victims’ families and state lawmakers.
+VIRGINIA BEACH, Va. — The city of Virginia Beach may soon commission an independent investigation into the mass shooting that claimed 12 lives last month, but the findings might not come out quickly enough for some victims’ families, state lawmakers and city officials.

-James Wood, a City Council member and Virginia Beach’s vice mayor, told The Associated Press on Tuesday that a proposed resolution calling for an independent review is in the works.
-He said he hopes the council votes for it on July 2.
+City Council members delved into a debate Tuesday over how a third-party probe would proceed.
+One contentious issue is whether police would have control over when the separate investigation could begin.

-The investigation would be conducted by an independent entity such as a law firm and would be similar to those that followed the 2007 shooting at Virginia Tech and the violence at a white nationalist rally in Charlottesville in 2017, Wood said.
+Council members are considering a proposal that says the probe would commence only after police provided written assurance that it would not interfere with their own investigation.

-“I understand that there is a desire by the victims’ families to get information out,” Wood said.
-“But it has to be comprehensive information.
-I don’t believe a thorough, independent review would release things immediately.”
+“People are asking for answers now,” Councilwoman Sabrina Wooten said at a public council meeting on Tuesday.

-Police and city officials have not released details on any possible motive for the May 31 shooting.
-They say they have no time frame for when the police investigation will be completed.
+Her proposal does not request assurance from police.
+She posed the question: What if police don’t provide it?

-City engineer DeWayne Craddock submitted his resignation notice the same day he opened fire in the municipal building where he worked.
+The shooting occurred May 31 when city engineer DeWayne Craddock opened fire in the municipal building where he worked.
+He had submitted his resignation notice the same day.

 Calls have been mounting for the immediate release of more details.
 Concerns have been raised about Craddock’s behavior before the shooting as well as the police response to the massacre.